PrincetonSystems/os-seminar/_notes/02-administrativia.md

   2. OK, time to read in depth.

-     1. What are the authors asking you to make?
+     1. What assumptions are the authors asking you to make?
 Are they reasonable?
 If the assumption are wrong (or not-applicable), does their argument still hold water?
      2. What assumptions _must_ you make, even though the authors don't say so explicitly?
      3. What claims does the paper make that _must_ be supported?
          * Is it in the citations?